 - To work with other Alliance participants on specific issues and projects that are addressed and developed through the Alliance Program.

 - To develop and disseminate case studies on wind tower safety issues and publicize their results.

 OSHA’s Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA’s rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party’s products or services.

 An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Toledo Area Office.
-OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.
+In addition, they will meet at least two times per year to track and share information on activities and results in achieving the goals of the Alliance.
+OSHA team members will include representatives of the Toledo Area Office and any other appropriate offices.
+OSHA will encourage State Plan States’ and OSHA On-site Consultation Projects’ participation on the team.